15 Military Friendly Colleges in Kansas

 3136 Dickens Ave, Manhattan, Kansas 66503-2499

-Manhattan Tech offers a range of career programs.
-From auto technology to short term health care programs.
-They also feature flexible schedules, with classes during the day and evening, as well as traditional and online options.
+Manhattan Tech provides a variety of career programs, spanning from auto technology to short-term healthcare programs.
+The institution emphasizes flexible scheduling, offering classes during both the day and evening, along with traditional and online learning options.

 Average Post 9/11 GI Bill Benefits Awarded